jgoodwi33/pedigree/README.md

 1. ~~Create skip links for easy keyboard navigation between the dog details and the tree~~
 1. Finish implementing the code that automatically creates a new  JSON from the spreadsheet in Google Drive
 1. Add data from http://www.standardpoodledatabase.com
-1. 1.
-Make the "About" section stay sticky to the bottom
-1. Add a modal in the about section that explains how to use keyboard nav on the site
+1. Add a modal to the about section that explains how to use keyboard nav on the site
 1. Add a toggle that allows the user to have a node automatically centered when it receives focus
 1. Make the radio button group have an initial value of "none" set when the page loads
 1. Display a count of the total number of generations (aka the tree depth) and the currently displayed number of generations
+1. Add a toggle to switch between light and dark mode
+1. Make the "About" section stay sticky to the bottom
 1. Change the base URL to my personal site instead of Github when I get a chance